ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

     ARCHER2 system.
 For docmentation on the software environment on the initial, 4-cabinet ARCHER2 system, please see [Software environment: 4-cabinet system](sw-environment-4cab.md).

-The software environment on ARCHER2 is primarily controlled through the `module` command.
+The software environment on ARCHER2 is managed using the [Lmod](https://lmod.readthedocs.io/) software.
+Selecting which software is available in your environment is primarily controlled through the `module` command.
 By loading and switching software modules you control which software and versions are available to you.